sanjeevgadre/Portfolio-Airport-Traffic/README.md

 # Visualizing Indian Domestic Passenger Air Traffic

+DISCLAIMER - This is an ongoing project, so this readme file may not have caught up with all the code that is avaialble in this project.
+Thank you for your understanding.

 ## Introduction
 India's domestic passenger air traffic is growing at a rapid pace with not just more flights but also more cities that one can fly in and out of (https://bit.ly/2wUUBEF).
 This growth in traffic has ramifications beyond the airline industry as travellers drive demand for allied services like rapid road transportation (taxis, buses, trains) and hotels.
 There are also negative consequences of the growth like road traffic congestion at certain hours and warped real estate prices as large businesses "drive out" residents and small businesses from prime locations on the airport routes.